Why does the US have hunting laws?

 A good example of the difference at a state level comes in gaining a hunting license.
 The majority of states have a minimum age limit of around 12 years old, although others allow for any age as long as there is adult supervision and the hunt is not for a dangerous animal.

-There is also a requirement in some states to pass a hunter education course before getting a hunting permit.
+Some states also require passing a hunter education course before getting a hunting permit.

 Hunting Regulations That Help Manage Wildlife Populations